 Impressionist artist Claude Monet spent the last half of his life in Giverny, a small village in Normandy about 45 miles (about 1 hour and 15-30 minutes) outside of Paris, where his famed water lily ponds burst into bloom during July and August.

-Visiting Giverny is a quick and easy day trip from Paris, and if you're a Monet fan, it's an experience you'll want to put at the top of your bucket list.
 Thanks to a meticulous restoration after Monet's death, you will see his house, gardens, and water lily pond much as they were when he lived here and painted some of his finest masterpieces.
-The easiest way to visit, especially if you want to maximize your time in Paris, is by joining a tour.
+Although you can get there on your own, the easiest way to visit, especially if you want to make the most of your time in Paris, is by joining a tour.

 Popular Giverny Tours from Paris